Healthcare Engagement Officer

 The Ideal Candidate

-The ideal candidate will have excellent communication skills, by being approachable, enthusiastic, and innovative in their method.
+The ideal candidate will have excellent communication skills, by being approachable, enthusiastic, and innovative in their methods.
 They will be confident in talking to a variety of stakeholders at all levels, whilst being able to simultaneously manage a number of different projects, prioritising work load effectively both alone and as part of the healthcare improvement team and wider organisation.

 The candidate will have a good understanding of the NHS and how changes are affecting healthcare professionals, building effective networks and professional relationships.
 They must be positive and driven with a can-do and solution-focused approach, clearly showing a passion for changing the lives of people with diabetes.